longnan/demo-nwapp-with-nwbuilder-and-nwupdater/README.md

 ```shell
 build\nw-demo\win64\nw-demo.exe
 ```
-No update, running version is latest version if it compare to latest.json in nw-demo-web
+No update will happen, the running version is latest version compare to latest.json in nw-demo-web

 ### Test Demo nwapp updater
 Change latest.json for testing purpose, no actual version upgrade in nwapp.zip :

 "version": "0.1.0" -> "version": "0.1.1"

 Then try to Run nwapp, nwapp updater is working now.
 Enjoy! :-)